-A bottom-up approach is applied in which possible risks are reported to the responsible executives combined with a top-down approach comprising a list of assumed basic risk defined by the Group.
+A bottom-up approach is applied in which possible risks are reported to the responsible executives combined with a top-down approach 1.04 book-to-bill ratio Group-wide risk early detection system comprising a list of assumed basic risk defined by the Group.
 In addition, the owners of the main strategic projects and value-creation processes are responsible for monitoring project and process risks.